iraikov/chicken-lmdb/README.md

 Closes LMDB database handle.

 `(db-begin db [dbname: dbname] [flags: 0])`
-Begins LMDB transaction with optional database name and flags returned by db-flags.` Commits and ends LMDB transaction.
+Begins LMDB transaction with optional database name and flags returned by `db-flags`.
+Commits and ends LMDB transaction.

-`(db-flags flag-name ..)`
+`(db-flags flag-name ...)`
 Returns a bit mask that represents LMDB environment flags.
 The flag name is one of the following keywords:
 - `#:fixed-map` : mmap at a fixed address
 - `#:no-subdirectory` : no environment directory